 The wired to computer design is the most basic of our designs.
 The idea being that the speakers in our device would be connected directly to a computer.
 This computer would then be programmed to control the sounds out of each individual speaker.
 The advantages to this are that the design would be very cost effective and accurate without much room for random problems.
 However, having a wire produces a safety hazard and also makes the device less mobile.
-The other issue with a lot of wires is that if something goes wrong it may be harder to identify the issue and fix it.
-The client specified that durability was very important to him and with a lot of wires this device is a lot less durable since it has many moving parts.
+The other issue with wires is that if something goes wrong it may be harder to identify the issue and fix it.
+The client specified that durability was very important to him and with wires this device is significantly less durable since it has many moving parts.